gjsify/types/grss-0.7/README.md

 # Grss-0.7

-GJS TypeScript type definitions for Grss-0.7, generated from library version 0.7.0 using [ts-for-gir](https://github.com/gjsify/ts-for-gir) v3.0.0-beta.14.
+GJS TypeScript type definitions for Grss-0.7, generated from library version 0.7.0 using [ts-for-gir](https://github.com/gjsify/ts-for-gir) v3.0.0-beta.15.

 LibGRSS is a library for easy management of RSS/Atom/Pie feeds.
 Includes methods to fetch, parse and handle XML documents, an implementation of PubSubHubBub client, an OPML parser and some more utility.

 ## Install

-To use this type definitions, install them with NPM like this:
+To use this type definitions, install them with NPM:
 ```bash
 npm install @girs/grss-0.7
 ```